matteo-convertino/vosk-build-model/README.md

 ```
 cd kaldi/tools/; make; cd ../src; ./configure; make
 ```
-If you are NOT going to use the gpu for training, the command `./configure` should become:
+If you are NOT going to use the GPU for training, the command `./configure` must become:
 ```
 ./configure --use-cuda=no
 ```